-ONMS determined that five species of listed bird may occur within the action area and may be affected by the proposed action: California condor, California least tern, shorttailed albatross, marbled murrelet, and western snowy plover.
-Potential impacts to all of the listed birds include human disturbances and potential adverse impacts to water quality resulting from sanctuary management activities, including routine field activities.
+ONMS determined that two species of listed bird may occur within the action area and may be affected by the proposed action: marbled murrelet and western snowy plover.
+Potential impacts to the listed birds include human disturbances and potential adverse impacts to water quality resulting from sanctuary management activities, including routine field activities.
 Beneficial impacts would be due to sanctuary management activities, including resource protection and stewardship activities aimed at protecting foraging habitats, and making improvements to water quality in MBNMS.

 The action area provides potential foraging and nesting habitat for western snowy plover which forage in the receding surf on sand-dwelling crustaceans.
 The marbled murrelet occasionally feeds along coastal bluffs and in the surf zone at MBNMS and are most likely to be present during summer months.
-California condor fly over MBNMS in the Big Sur area and may feed on dead marine mammals on coastal beaches.
-California least tern and short-tailed albatross are rarely observed in the MBNMS action area.
-They are known to migrate through MBNMS, but nest outside of the action area.
 The California clapper rail is not expected to occur in the action area.
 Until the 1980s they were observed in Elkhorn Slough, but are now only known to occur in the salt marshes of San Francisco Bay, outside of the MBNMS action area.